 A list of the species that I think are likely candidates to work for seed bombs in the Northeast is provide below.
 I recommend making seed bombs with just one species or at least combining the seeds by habitat requirements.
 Remember that most native wildflowers take at least a year to reach maturity and bloom.
 Trees take much longer but are easy to identify by their leaves even when young.
 If this proves successful, you may have helped some native species return to your neighborhood and provide food and habitat for many creatures.
 Have fun, and send us pictures.

-Sunny and moist
+Sunny and Moist Soils

 New England aster Symphyotrichum novae-angliae